 There are 63 named lakes in the range and several peaks over 11,000′ in elevation.
 Additionally, bordering the Cecil D. Andrus-White Clouds Wilderness is the Hemingway-Boulder Wilderness, and the Jim McClure-Jerry Peak Wilderness areas.
 But for our purposes, we’ll concentrate on the White Clouds.

 Big Boulder Lakes Trail Sign #68891

 Backpacking to Walker Lake

-One reason Big Boulder Basin sees less visitors is the access to the trailhead at the Livingston Mill.
-From Stanley this entails a long drive along the Salmon River and then up a narrow and dusty gravel road.
+One reason Big Boulder Basin sees fewer visitors is the access to the trailhead at the Livingston Mill.
+From Stanley, this entails a long drive along the Salmon River and then up a narrow and dusty gravel road.
 There is at least one nice perk to accessing the White Clouds from here, read on to the end to find out what it is.

 White Clouds Wilderness #68980

 The last mile or two is pretty narrow with a steep drop-off.
 Keep a sharp eye out for oncoming vehicles since backing up to the nearest pullout would not be pleasant.
 There is a large parking area at the road end near Livingston Mill, elevation 7200′.

 My destination on the first day was Walker Lake.
 It’s about 7 miles with 2200′ of elevation gain on a good trail.
 After the first two multi-use miles the trail splits, the left continues to Boulder Chain Lakes and the right climbs to Walker and Big Boulder Lakes.
 It is possible to continue in one day to the scenic subalpine basin above Walker Lake, however, the remaining two miles is just a faint route over and through swamps and boulders.
 Walker Lake was good enough for me, even though it had limited views and camping spots.